adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 Although there is no color in the image, much of the information is preserved.
 For instance, we can still tell that the image is of a car and its front dash and steering wheel.
 Edge detection is a useful tool in many image processing algorithms because it greatly simplifies an image while preserving important features.

+### Image gradients

-Edge detection is done by calculating the change in pixel intensities over a region surrounding each pixel.
-Edges occur where the change in intensity is relatively high.
+Edge detection is done by calculating the change in pixel intensities over the region surrounding each pixel.
 The change in intensity is called the gradient.
-Consider the following image.

-We can iterate over the image and calculate the gradient at each pixel.
-If a gradient is high enough, we say that pixel is on an edge.
-The output image is a binary image where the edge pixels are white and the others are black.
+If the gradient is high enough, the pixel is an edge.
 In this post we'll use grayscale images so that we only need to handle intensity differences for one channel.
 Methods can be developed for color images but simply converting the image to grayscale is often good enough.

 ```cpp
 #include <cstdint>